radcamp/radcamp.github.io/singapore/index.md

 [Home](index.md) | [Application & Fees](application.md) | [Timetable](timetable.md) | [Location, Accommodation, & Dining](location.md)

-## What is PoreCamp Singapore?
+## What is Sing-a-Pore Camp?
 Sing-a-Pore Camp 2018 is the seventh edition of the PoreCamp series, founded by Nick Loman, Matt Loose and Mick Watson in 2015.
 It is a five-day training bootcamp based around the Oxford Nanopore Technology (ONT)’s MinION sequencing system.
 The workshop will be a unique opportunity to get hands-on experience in generating and analysing MinION data from some of the leading experts in the field – Nick Loman, Josh Quick, Matt Loose and John Tyson will join local host Niranjan Nagarajan for five days of sequencing, bioinformatics, and general merriment.

-## When and where will PoreCamp Singapore take place?
+## When and where will Sing-a-Pore Camp take place?
 The workshop will run all day Tuesday, 18th September through all day Saturday, 22nd September, 2018.
 A detailed timetable is available [here](timetable.md).
 We’ll be based at the Genome Institute of Singapore at the Genome Building, Biopolis, Singapore.
 For more details on getting to the Genome Building, click [here](location.md).

 ## What is nanopore sequencing?